Debugging with git

 current commit is good or bad.
 After you are finished you need to end

-the bisect with git bisect reset
+the bisect with git bisect reset.
+If you have a possibility

 to test fast if the commit is good or bad this goes a long way in